mnr/writing-wip/Do-Ye0n_lives_on.md

 Moving from level one to level three housing isn't the normal progression.
 Normal is level one to level two.
 Years later, level two to level three.
 But today he sips strong coffee, turns off the mirror health diagnostics, and leaves his bed unmade.

-Leaving his level one apartment had been easy.
+Leaving his apartment had been easy.

 1. Pack his shit in one biodegradable bag.

 2. Walk two blocks to the new place.
-Level one, two, and three housing is co-mingled.

 3. Open a new door, walk in, toss the bag in the closet.